Krishbelwal/Netflix_Contents_Analysis/Readme.md

 - **Power BI:** Dashboard development & visualization

 ## 5. Data Cleaning Steps
-- Convert all the text in the capitalise column.
+- Convert the names of column in capatilize columns to improve the readability.
 - Handled missing values in `Director`, `Cast`, and `Country` columns using the "Go - Special" method.
 - Split multiple values in `Genres` and `Country` columns using **Split Column by Delimiter** in Power Query.
-- Applied the **Unpivot Columns** feature in Power Query for row format.
+- Applied the **Unpivot Columns** feature in Power Query for row format.  .
-- Corrected date formats (dd-mm-yy → mm-dd-yy) for consistent visualization.

 ## 6. Dataset Links
 - **Original Dataset:** [Download CSV](https://github.com/Krishbelwal/Netflix_Content_Analysis/blob/main/Original_dataset.csv)